RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 > This document is referenced in the terms and conditions and therefore needs to contain all the required information.
 Don't remove any of the mandatory parts presented in bold letters or as headlines!
 See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

 *The above combination of your GitHub account submitting the application and payment address will be your unique identifier during the program.
 Please keep them safe.*

+We expect the teams to already have a solid idea about the project's expected final state.

+Therefore, we ask the teams to submit (where relevant):

+Please provide the following:
+  * A brief description of the project.
+  RAMP DEFI unlocks liquid capital from staked assets.
+  * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
+  - rStake on Polkadot and  collatoralization of Polkadot into Native DOTUSD
+  - launching Polkadot versions of rUSD and RAMP
+  * An indication of why your team is interested in creating this project.
+We're solving this problem to unlock the liquidity across chains.

 ## Project Overview :page_facing_up: